 The withdrawal symptoms that you will experience will depend on the substance abuse that you are addicted to.
 Some drugs such as cocaine will only have psychological effects, whereas drugs such as heroin cause severe physical symptoms.

-Please keep in mind that the type and length of drug and alcohol treatment options will differ for each client, and detox typically lasts between 5-10 days.
-You will be provided with a comprehensive programme on your admission into rehab.
+Please keep in mind that the type and length of drug and alcohol treatment options will differ for each client, and to complete detox typically lasts between 5-10 days.
+Nonetheless, you will be provided with a comprehensive programme on your admission into rehab that is tailored to you, with the end goal to achieve long term recovery.

-Next, we will focus on your mental health.
-The mental recovery you must also undertake should not be discounted as it will play a key role in ensuring you do not relapse in the future when you have left rehab.
+Next, once you have overcome the withdrawal process, we will focus on your mental health.
+The mental recovery you must also undertake will play a key role in ensuring you do not relapse in the future when you have left rehab.

 Some of the traditional and holistic treatments we offer include: